Jacek-Kaleta/RDL_maker/README.md

 - field width in cm,
 - description of how to justify text in the result column (allowed values are: Left, Center, Right)
 - description of formatting method (e.g. dd.mm.yyyy, #.00)

-The fields in a line are linked together using a tab character
+The fields in a line are linked together using a tab character.